 Cooking can be fun if you think of all the science experiments that go on in your kitchen.

-As a kid, you may have added baking soda to a bottle of vinegar and watched bubbles pour over; this is similar to what happens when baking soda is added to muffin, pancake or biscuit batter.
+As a kid, you may have combined baking soda and vinegar and watched bubbles pour over; this is similar to what happens when baking soda is added to muffin, pancake or biscuit batter.

 Understanding a little food science can help improve the results of your recipes…and can be fun!